 - Unused funds in your account at the end of the year will roll over to the next year.

-Eligible full-time faculty, staff, earning less than $62,100 (salary band 1) and residents and fellows will receive a one-time contribution of $200 (for single) or $400 (for all coverage levels other than single) to their HSA from the University.
-This amount will be prorated for those that enroll after January 1.
+Eligible full-time faculty, staff, earning less than $68,900 (salary band 1) and residents and fellows will receive a one-time contribution of $200 (for single) or $400 (for all coverage levels other than single) to their HSA from the University.
+This amount will be prorated for those who enroll after January 1.

-Employees must enroll in the YOUR HSA-Eligible Plan and certify their HSA eligibility on HRMS or by using the HSA Certification form to receive University funding
+Employees must enroll in the YOUR HSA-Eligible Plan and certify their HSA eligibility in HRMS or by using the HSA Certification form to receive University funding.

 When you enroll in an HSA, your HSA administrator will send you an HSA card to use at point-of-sale, but you also have the option to request a reimbursement online.